JaimyTuin223/discord.js-bot-template/README.md

 ## Feedback

 If you have any problems, please join my discord server [here](https://discord.gg/D8ZcY8SJdy)
-#### If you find any problems, please report them to me in discord DMs or via my email jaimytuinyt@gmail.com
+#### If you find any bugs/errors, please report them to me in discord DMs or via my email jaimytuinyt@gmail.com